netstim/SlicerNetstim/README.md

+*This project is in active development and does not have any regulatory approval*

 # SlicerNetstim

 This repository contains a collection of modules for 3D Slicer on the topic of deep brain stimulation and other applications.
 See the modules section below for a general overview and the [quick start guide](./Documentation/QuickStartGuide/README.md) to install and load sample data in Slicer.